 11.3.2 Hummingbird ProLink to chapter 3

 This section provides guidance to quickly activate the Hummingbird Pro CDN.
-See our Hummingbird usage documentation for guidance configuring the plugin’s other features and visit the blog to learn how to use a page speed test to improve your website performance.
+See our Hummingbird usage documentation for guidance configuring the plugin’s other features and visit the blog to learn How to Use Google’s Speed Index to Improve WordPress Performance.

 Note, that the Hummingbird CDN is only available with the Pro version.

 To enable the Hummingbird CDN, from the Hummingbird Pro Dashboard click Asset Optimization, then click Enable WPMU DEV CDN.

 Enabling the CDN will serve your CSS and JS files from the WPMU DEV CDN taking the load off your server so that pages load faster for your visitors.

 To verify your files are being served from the Hummingbird CDN, in Chrome or Firefox, right-click on the page and click View Page Source.
 Use Cmnd+f or ctrl+f to search the source code for hb.wpmucdn.com.